Jaguar breaks with tradition, eyes mass market SUVs, sedans

 It has escaped the cycle of plant shutdowns and falling production at many European automakers by tapping into growing demand for luxury cars in emerging markets.

-Despite falling sales at home amid a sluggish Indian economy, shares in Tata Motors surged as much as 10 percent to a record high on Tuesday, outperforming the broader Nifty that was up more than 3 percent.
+Despite falling sales at home amid a sluggish Indian economy, shares in Tata Motors surged as much as 10 percent to a record high on Tuesday, outperforming a broader market .NSEI that was up more than 3 percent.

 Also on Tuesday, Jaguar Land Rover said August sales rose 28 percent from a year earlier to 27,852 vehicles.